open-ephys/next-gen-system/specification.md

-![Example hardware configuration of a Open Instruments system with threesd connected breakout boards.
+![Example hardware configuration of a Open Instruments system with threesd connected daugher devices / breakout boards.
 In addition to the DIO board that provides the electrical connections between the FPGA and the breakout boards, a 3rd party FMC board is shown, connected to the FPGA through the second FMC connector.](doc/whitepaper_extended/imgs/system_overview.png)

-_Example hardware configuration of a Open Instruments system with three connected breakout boards.
+_Example hardware configuration of a Open Instruments system with three connected daugher devices / breakout boards.
 In addition to the DIO board that provides the electrical connections between the FPGA and the breakout boards, a 3rd party FMC board is shown, connected to the FPGA through the second FMC connector._